picklecatNFT/ledamint/js/packages/cli/README.md

 ```

 I want to burn the token each time.
 This whitelist is ONLY used for presale, and gives users
-a 0.5 SOL price tag instead.
+a 0.5 SAFE price tag instead.
 Once the sale begins, the whitelist gets you only a discount.

 ```